To develop your dog!

 A dog that is guarding his owner is a sign that he thinks he owns it.
 In most cases, it is an unhealthy relationship and indicates that the dog has a lack of stimulation and self-confidence.
 He then associates his owner with a source of security essential for his survival.

-This behaviour is more often seen in small-breed dogs, such as the Chihuahua.
-However, this behaviour can also be seen in any dog breed.
+This behavior is more often seen in small-breed dogs, such as the Chihuahua.
+However, this behavior can also be seen in any dog breed.

 For small dogs, owners will overprotect them by holding them.
 This prevents him from having experiences and gaining confidence.